-Children in PreK-3rd grade, 6th grade, and 9th grade are screened for vision, hearing, dental defects, height, and weight.
-The screening program also incorporates scoliosis and blood pressure checks at the 6th and 9th grades.
+Children in PreK-3rd grade, 6th grade, and 9th grade are required to be screened for vision, hearing, dental defects, height, and weight.
+All students may be screened annually as part of the health office protocol.
+The screening program may also include blood pressure checks at the 6th and 9th grades.
 Students entering the Student Assistance Process at any grade level, and those about whom health concerns are identified to the school nurse, may also be screened.
 Parents are notified of any health concerns as they are identified.
 Parents who do not wish their child to participate in the school screening program must communicate this in writing to the school health office at the start of the school year.
 Because Nebraska statutes require school-age screening, parents who remove their child from the screening program must submit findings from an alternate medical provider to the school by December 1.